Dare to Dream America

 Reimagining Mental Health

-Mental Health Partnership will host a series of workshops titled “Reimagining Mental Health”.
-This series will be led by five young people with lived experience who will create and facilitate the content of the workshops.
-This project is proposed in collaboration with schools, other youth organizations, and the community.
-The purpose is to introduce the concept of mental health recovery, community health, being open with own experiences, what it means to advocate to one self.
-The young people who will lead the workshops will gain leadership skills, the young people participating will learn about advocacy, mental health, etc.
+Mental Health Partnership hosted a series of workshops titled “Reimagining Mental Health”.
+This series were led by four young people with lived experience who created and facilitated the content of the workshops.
+The purpose of the project was to introduce the concept of mental health recovery, community health, being open with own experiences, what it means to advocate to one self.
+Workshops were held in partnership with schools, other youth organizations, and the community.
+The young people who led the workshops gained leadership skills, the young people participating will learn about advocacy, mental health, etc.

 Muslim Community Link

-The goal of this project is to help participating peers feel supported, encouraged, and well equipped.
-They will be hosting a weekly three hour meeting bringing youth together for socializing, college information, career prospects, and overall health well being, such as how to deal with bullying, stress, and healthy emotional management.
-These sessions will be facilitated by four current youth workers of Black Seeds Farmers Market.
+The goal of this project was to help participating peers feel supported, encouraged, and well equipped.
+They hosted a weekly three hour meeting bringing youth together for socializing, college information, career prospects, and overall health well being, such as how to deal with bullying, stress, and healthy emotional management.
+These sessions were facilitated by four current youth workers of Black Seeds Farmers Market.
 The content of these sessions will be a mixture of what the youth want and the project’s priorities.
-Youth will create a presentation regarding a problem or an experience they went through for each of the nine sessions
+Youth created a presentation regarding a problem or an experience they went through for each of the nine sessions.

 Crossing Boundaries Building Bridges (CB3)